-WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner Staff will work with the Town of Chesapeake City in implementing their Comprehensive Plan.
+WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner Staff will assist the Town of Chesapeake City in implementing and updating its Comprehensive Plan as needed.
+Assistance has been provided for the town's Zoning Ordinance and Map and Subdivision Regulations.